Pabitra-33/TaskHive/README.md

 - 📋 View All Tasks – Display a structured task list with status.

-- ✅ Mark as Completed – Track progress by marking tasks done.
+- ✅ Session Management – Manages session for the application.

 - 🎨 Responsive UI – Designed with HTML, CSS, and Bootstrap for a modern look.

 - 💾 Database Integration – Persistent storage with PostgreSQL.

--  🔓 Logout - Provided a logput button for user to logut.
+-  🔓 Logout - Provided a clean logout button for user to logut.
 <br>

 # 🛠️ Tech Stack: